Contact us for your 2023-2024 Season Audition!

 Q: Where will the auditions be held?

-A: Students may choose to sign up for a live audition in-person or via zoom, or to prepare a video submission.
+A: Students may choose to sign up for a live audition in-person, or to prepare a video submission.
 Live auditions are held at Westrick Music Academy (231 Clarksville Road, Princeton Junction).
-Links for zoom auditions and information on how to submit videos will be provided for those who select these options once you submit your audition application.
+Information on how to submit videos will be provided for those who select these options once you submit your audition application.

 Q: If I chose to submit my audition videos, where do I send them?